facil-io/cstl/fio-stl.md

 #define FIO_ARRAY_ENABLE_EMBEDDED 1
 ```

-To create the type and helper functions, include the Simple Template Library header.
+To create the type and helper functions, include The facil.io library header.

 For example: